 Fortunately, we’ve made it even easier to do so.
 Below you’ll find a list of Boise pumpkin patches, corn mazes and even a sunflower field to explore with your family.
 What better way to embrace fall than by making lasting memories with the people you love most?

 Open: Mon-Thurs 4-9 p.m., Fri-Sat 10 a.m.-10 p.m.

 Calling itself “Idaho’s most popular fall destination,” the Farmstead is more like a county fair than what most people think of a traditional working farm.
-Not only can you take a tractor-drawn hayride and pick more than 40 types of pumpkins and gourds at their huge pumpkin patch, the farm also features an elaborate corn maze for the entire family to tackle, potato sack slides, pony rides and a nighttime Field of Screams for those brave enough to enter.
+Not only can you take a tractor-drawn hayride and pick more than 40 types of pumpkins and gourds at their huge pumpkin patch, the farm also features an elaborate corn maze to tackle, a shorter, mini-maze for families with little tykes, potato sack slides and pony rides, among other great family-friendly activities.

 7165 S Linder Rd, Meridian, ID 83642

 Open: Mon-Thurs 5-9 p.m., Fri 5-10 p.m., Sat 10 a.m.-10 p.m.